Michael von Graffenried: Work

 He then shifted to a more conceptual approach to his photography, erecting large format, panoramic versions of his work on billboards in major Swiss cities: CocaineLove on (illegal) drugs, and Eye on Africa (Cameroon).
 The curator and interviewer Hans-Ulrich Obrist commented on Graffenried's method of working with the old panoramic Widelux, saying that his body becomes the camera and that his photographs do not have an Inside or Outside anymore.
 The viewer is Immersed.

 Graffenried does not hesitate to use his fame to express his political views.
 He was an outspoken supporter of the "NO" vote during the Swiss minaret referendum, the popular initiative approved by a majority of voters on 29 November 2009.
 The minaret ban is now part of the Constitution.

 Between 2006 and 2021 he made a portrait of New Bern, a little town in North Carolina, USA which was founded by his ancestor Christoph von Graffenried.
 His series, Our Town, named after the American play by Thornton Wilder is a both a document of a community and a call for increased integration and understanding at a decisive moment in American history.

 In 2014, he joined the team who created sept.info, a Swiss online news site.
 Here, he instigated the publication of a weekly printed magazine, cut in the exact shape of an iPad.
 This allowed readers to place the magazine inside their iPad, where they could then choose to either read their printed copy or the sept.info online content on screen.
 He was the art director of sept.info until 2015.
 Many of his photographer friends participated in this publishing experience.

+Personal life

+Von Graffenried married Esther Woerdehoff (born 1957, a gallery director, with whom he has two daughters;